gnames/bhlnames/README.md

 (CoL)][col] synonymy information to find publications not only about a given name but also about its synonyms.

+## Provided functionalities

+1. Find references in BHL where a scientific name-string appears.

+    Searching for a name-string without synonyms.

+2. Find references in BHL where a taxon, represented by a name-string appears.

+    Determining the corresponding taxon an entered name-string.
+This taxon has a currently accepted name and a variety of synonym name-strings.
+    Entered name-string might match either a synonym, or the currently accepted name.
+Searching for references where any of the found name-strings appear.

+3  Find a reference to the nomenclatural event for a name-string.

+   In this case the input is a nomenclatural event represented by a name and its official nomenclatural publication.
+We use provided information trying to find a BHL reference that corresponds to that publication.

 ## Prerequisites

 To be able to use this program you need